Honeyberries & Haskap Plants

 Japanese Honeyberry/Haskap Berry

 Fruit 1 week before strawberries or at the same time.

 Russian Honeyberries fruit 2 weeks before strawberries.

-This Super Berry helps neutrolize Peroxynitrite, one of the most dangeroius free radicals.
+This Super Berry helps neutralize Peroxynitrite, one of the most dangerous free radicals.

 Uses for Haskap Berries include: Fresh/frozen eating, or for any preserves: jam- jelly- juice-wine etc., cooking (sauces), or baking!
 The best ever source of natural antioxidants for Your well being!

 In selecting Honeyberry varieties it is important to have a good pollinator.
 You should always remember that Honeyberries require at least 2-3 varieties for cross pollination.
 The more varieties You have the better pollination-production.

 Please, do not add any acidic mulch around honeyberries and leave apx 2 foot mulch free spot around your plant when You plant them until it is rooted in and established.
 Please, weed all the grass around at least 4 '.
 Start with 2 inches high mulch level.
 You should add pine mulch for heat or winter protection when the plants are well-established and after they give some new growth ( in about 1- 2-3 months depending on the weather and season).
 Other mulch is too acidic or may have undesirable fungus.